-It is a powerful tool that not only helps reduce the impact of these moments, it can actually help us to heal from them.
-So how does being grateful help when you feel like life is out of control?Read more
+Gratitude is a powerful tool that not only helps reduce the impact of life’s stressors, it can actually help us to heal from them.
+So how can being grateful help when you feel like life is out of control?Read more